A Word from the President

 A Word from the Executive Director

-I am exceedingly proud of our team’s hard work in 2019 and the progress made at every level.
-We have built a strong foundation that will serve us well in 2020.
-Thank you very much to all of our volunteers, members, partners, supporters, donors and stakeholders; without you, none of this would be possible!
+While not always easy, our team continuously adapted and adjusted, finding new and creative ways to keep our important work going throughout the crisis.
+I am exceedingly proud of our team’s hard work and resilience in 2020 and the progress made at every level.
+We have built a strong foundation that will serve us well in 2021.

 Facts & Figures

-70,000+ content pages created or improved across all Wikimedia projects.
+47,000+ content pages created or improved across all Wikimedia projects

-6,300+ items of content reused by other Wikimedia projects, showing we focused on quality impacts over mass uploading.
+19,000+ items of content reused by other Wikimedia projects, showing we focused on quality impacts over mass uploading

 Strategic Direction at a Glance